 - Look for the freshest, ripest berries you can find.
 Pat them dry after rinsing to avoid adding additional moisture to the salad.

-- If using frozen fruit, be sure to thaw AND rinse before mixing into the salad to avoid making it runny.
+- If using frozen fruit, be sure to thaw and rinse before mixing into the salad to avoid making it runny.

 - Make sure the cream cheese and whipped topping are at room temperature for the creamiest results.